Data-Centric-AI-Community/awesome-data-centric-ai/README.md

 We are open to collaboration!
 If you want to start contributing you only need to create a pull request with relevant resources.
 We would review each and every pull request.

-If you found these resources useful, please feel free to check out our [Data-Centric AI Community](https://datacentricai.community) or [click here to join our slack community.](https://slack.ydata.ai) We hope to say hi on the other side!
+If you found these resources useful, please feel free to check out our [Data-Centric AI Community](https://datacentricai.community) or [click here to join our Discord server.](https://discord.gg/mw7xjJ7b7s) We hope to say hi on the other side!